stephenrdoyle/hcontortus_xqtl/03_code/hcontortus_xqtl.workbook.genomewideplots.md

 - the replicate sets of the treatment groups are outlined below
      - note: for the drug treatment conditions, the first and second replicates are technical replicates of the one biological replicate.
 In the analyses, only the first of the technical replicates were used.
      - otherwise, the replicates are biological replicates
-- the "replicate" pair represents the pre vs post treatment fro
+- the "replicate" pair represents the pre vs post treatment from the same sheep

 | Group | Replicate Pair | Data column |
 | --- | --- | --- |